Prispajer/prispajer/README.md

 - Writing clean, maintainable, and scalable code.
 - Following best practices in both frontend and backend development.
-- Using version control (Git) to manage projects and collaborate with teams.
+- Using version control (Git) to manage projects.
-- Leveraging REST APIs to connect backend and frontend seamlessly.

 ---